Create a policy assignment to identify non-compliant resources

 Right-click the Audit VMs that do not use managed disks policy assignment and select Delete assignment

 In this quickstart, you assigned a policy definition to a scope and evaluated its compliance report.
-The policy definition ensures that all the resources in the scope are compliant and identifies which ones aren’t.
+The policy definition validates that all the resources in the scope are compliant and identifies which ones aren't.

 To learn more about assigning policies to validate that new resources are compliant, continue to the tutorial for:

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.